 Diabetes NSW & ACT is here to help and support you.
 Call us with your questions on 1300 342 238.

 The National Diabetes Services Scheme (NDSS) is a free program sponsored by the Australian Government.
 It subsidises the cost of blood glucose testing supplies and offers free needles and syringes to people who take insulin.
 It is available to all Australian residents who have been diagnosed with diabetes.

 To register with the NDSS, you must fill in a form and have it signed by a doctor or a diabetes educator.
 For more information about registering with the NDSS including accessing the form, click here.

 Step 2: Learn about diabetes and how to manage it

-Attend education sessions and speak with your general practitioner (GP) or a diabetes educator.
-They will help you to make healthy food choices, show you the importance of physical activity, talk to you about blood glucose monitoring, and much more to help you live your life.
+To understand how you to manage your diabetes attend education sessions, speak with your general practitioner (GP) or a diabetes educator.
+They will help you understand blood glucose monitoring, healthy food choices, the importance of physical activity to make it easier for you to stay healthy.

 Step 3: Create a support network

 It’s important that you have people around you who are aware of your diagnosis and can offer you the support and care you need.
 Remember:

 - Everyone has different experiences with diabetes